 Authors: Sara Bundtzen

-This publication is also available in German.
+This report is in German, but is also available in English.

 This policy paper was produced as part of the project Digital Policy Lab (DPL), funded by the German Federal Foreign Office.
 As part of the DPL, ISD organised working group meetings on the topic of online gender-based violence between May and June 2023.
 The working group comprised DPL members representing national ministries and regulators from Australia, Canada, Germany, New Zealand, the UK and the US.
 Members of the Global Partnership for Action on Gender-Based Online Harassment and Abuse (Global Partnership) and the Christchurch Call’s multi-stakeholder community joined the working group and contributed to this paper.
 Participants also included representatives from civil society, academia and industry.

 While participants contributed to this publication, the views expressed in this paper do not necessarily reflect the views of all participants or any governments involved in this project.

 This paper reviews online gender-based violence (OGBV) as existing within a continuum of (on- and offline) violence, emphasising the connections with different extremist ideologies, including the dissemination of terrorist and violent extremist content (TVEC).
 It aims to prioritise a gender perspective in responding to TVEC so that social media platforms can better intervene in and mitigate misogynistic pathways to radicalisation that can begin (or be reinforced) online.
 The discussion recognises that the mitigation of OGBV and online pathways to radicalisation requires a whole-of-society and whole-of-government approach.
 Whilst there are steps that governments and civil society can and should take, such as overseeing and enforcing emerging regulatory frameworks and voluntary commitments, this paper and its recommendations emphasise the role and actions of platforms.